Brian Robertson, 1st Baron Robertson of Oakridge: Later life

 After leaving the British Transport Commission, Robertson became a member of the board of Dunlop.
 He was also on the board of the Wagon-lits Sleeping Car company, and once a month on a Thursday evening would take the overnight train to Paris for its board meeting.
 He was also a member of the General Advisory Committee of Independent Television.
 His maiden speech in the House of Lords in December 1961 was about the Berlin Crisis of 1961.
 He visited the city again in November as a guest of the American government at the invitation of Clay, who was the special representative of President John F. Kennedy there.
 He was Chairman of the Gloucester Association of Boys Clubs, and a member of the Council of the National Association of Boys' Clubs.
 In 1965 and 1968 he was involved in debates in the House of Lords about youth policy.
 In 1965, he was elected a master of the Salters' Company's Institute of Industrial Chemistry.
 He also became a Deputy Lieutenant of Gloucestershire on 24 August 1965.

 In December 1970, Robertson suffered a series of strokes, which left him debilitated.
 Another stroke in May 1972 left him able to move about the house only with difficulty.
 He died on 29 April 1974.
 A family funeral service was held in Far Oakridge, and a thanksgiving service at Westminster Abbey on 13 June.
-He was survived by his wife and three children; his son William succeeded in his titles.
-Lady Robertson of Oakridge died on 3 June 1982.